 Google Searches Per Day

-Although Google doesn’t share its search volume data, it is estimated that the Google Search Engine alone processes 63,000 search queries every second, which translates to 2 trillion searches per year.
+Although Google doesn’t share its search volume data, estimates suggest that the Google Search Engine alone processes over 180,000 search queries per second, totaling 5 trillion searches per year.

 Total Number of Websites